 5. Once things reopen, what do you want to add into your life and budget?

 Many of us have had to cut a lot out of our lives and our budgets as a result of the pandemic.
-Many of the things we cut were things that brought us deep joy.
-Many of us were no longer hosting dinners, going to the movies, eating out at restaurants, traveling, spending time with friends, and so much more.
-But now we’re getting closer to the possibility of being able to do those things again.
+Many of those things we cut were things that brought us deep joy.
+We were no longer hosting dinners, going to the movies, eating out at restaurants, traveling, spending time with friends, and so much more.
+But now we’re getting closer to the possibility of being able to do those things again, and our feelings about their return may be complicated.
+While some of us may feel a lot of excitement, others of us may feel a bit of anxiety, and it’s entirely possible we may feel a mix of both!

-It’s also important to think about your comfort level.
+Finally, it’s also important to think about your comfort level.
 Perhaps you do want to start traveling again, but if you’re not totally comfortable yet, then it’s a good idea to wait a bit longer.
-And while you wait, you can start saving for whatever plans you think you’ll have in the future –it never hurts to be prepared!
+And while you wait, you can start saving for whatever plans you think you’ll have in the future — it never hurts to be prepared!

 My husband and I are still cautious about traveling, but that also could change over the course of the next few months.
 And so, with reopenings on the horizon and with the possibility of us having two incomes again, we plan to start saving for a vacation as soon as we can.